The MEDDIC Scorecard That Tells Me Which Deals to Kill

 The break-up email did what three weeks of follow-ups couldn’t.

-The deal view shows the total score at the top.
-I’ve set up a color-coded pipeline view: red for below 20, yellow for 20-35, green for above 35.
+Once set up, add these to your deal record view.
+The score shows at the top.
+I use a color-coded pipeline view filter: red below 20, yellow 20-35, green above 35.

 Every Monday morning I open the pipeline and ask one question: am I spending time in the green zone?